kaustubhShetty/FitMe_Personal_Trainer/README.md

 ## Overview
-FitMe Personal Trainer is a fitness application built using Flutter with an MVC architecture.
+FitMe Personal Trainer is a fitness application built using Flutter with an MVVM architecture.
 It offers personalized workout routines and comprehensive exercise instructions.

 ## Features
 - **User Authentication**: Login and registration using Firebase Firestore.